 - Collect $50 from each student to pay for their recycling bill & keep track of who paid using a spreadsheet

 - Increase the schools awareness of the importance of recycling by creating signs and flyers.

 - Put the name of each person in your class on a small slip of paper.
 Put the paper in a box.
 Draw names to see who wins the lottery.

-Attendance Monitor/Attendance Bonus Provider: Sidney
+Attendance Monitor/Attendance Bonus Provider: Nick